Digital marketing is, “the promotion of your brand through digital media,” and it’s been increasingly popular since 2000.

 Imagine if you added some storytelling, too.
 It’s perfect for building an audience and increasing your conversion rate.
 You´ll reach your audience’s heart and make them fall in love with your business, coming back again and again.

 Podcasts are a new way of making money, too.
 If you have enough followers, you could get advertisers.
 Considering that podcasts are quite easy and cheap to make, you can tell your ROI will be huge.

 You may think, Wait, I’m only starting, and you are talking about creating a podcast?

 But it’s not essential to have your own.

 Often, people get interviewed on someone else’s podcast, and that’s awesome for publicity, too.
 You can approach podcasts that interview people in your niche and pitch the host to why you should feature there.

 Still, podcasts are easier and more affordable than videos, so you might want to give it a go and create your own!

 8. Google Analytics

-All right, we already mention planning is key to save us time on social media.
+All right, we already mentioned planning is key to saving us time on social media.
 Well, it is time and money-saving in any aspect of your business, especially in digital marketing.

 And where do we get all this data from?
-The answer is looking at analytics.
+The answer is to look at analytics.